Rebel Foods expects to double revenue this year at Rs 800 cr | Business

 Its largest brand in terms of stores and revenue is Faasos, which has crossed the 500-stores-mark recently.

-''In FY22 we added 1,000 stores and of now we operate over 5,500 stores of which Fassos alone are over 500.
+''In FY22 we added 1,000 stores and of now we operate over 5,500 stores of which Faasos alone are over 500.
 The pandemic and the resultant lockdowns have been a big boost for our brands with demand for our food increasing.
-We hope to close this fiscal with double the topline we had in FY21, when it was Rs 405 crore,'' cofounder Ankur Gorver told PTI on Friday.
+We hope to close this fiscal with double the topline we had in FY21, when it was Rs 405 crore,'' cofounder Ankush Grover told PTI on Friday.

 The company closed FY21 with a revenue of Rs 405 crore, down from Rs 559 crore in FY20, when it grew from Rs 305 crore in the previous year, he said without explaining the fall in topline last fiscal.